 IV.
 Aquaman New 52 Reading Order (2011-2016)

 Following the history-changing events of Flashpoint, a new era was launched with New 52 for DC heroes.
-Geoff Johns took on writing duties for Aquaman, making his run a great starter point for new readers.
+Geoff Johns took on writing duties for Aquaman, making his comic run a great starter point for new readers.
 Aquaman’s status as the son of Tom Curry and Atlanna is restored, and the character deals with the public’s perception, which views him as a lesser superhero.

 During this era, Arthur Curry is still a founding member of the Justice League also written by Geoff Johns, where he plays a supporting role.
 See our Justice League New 52 reading order for more information.